ckpantelides/native-movies/README.md

 CineList is also used to get the the film listings for 7 days.
 The calls between the CineList API are managed through axios.

 When the movie listings are displayed, the frontend connects via socket.io to a separate [backend](https://github.com/ckpantelides/movietime-server).
-I send an array of the film names to this backend, which searches [The Movie DB](https://www.themoviedb.org/) for the films' poster and description, and sends these back to the frontend.
+I send an array of the film names to this backend, which searches [The Movie DB](https://www.themoviedb.org/) for the films' posters and descriptions, and sends these back to the frontend.

-By clicking on an individual film listing, it gives you the movie's description.
+By clicking on an individual film listing, it shows you the movie's description.

 #### Notes on development